Gravitational potential in spherical topologies: Conclusion

 \section{Conclusion}

-In this paper we used the non-Euclidean Newtonian theory developed in \cite{2021_Vigneron_c} to calculate the expansion series of the gravitational potential near a point mass in the `regular' spherical topologies.
-Our definition of `regular' yielded the hypersphere $S^3$ and the multiply connected spherical 3-manifolds $M_3, M_6, M_7$ as listed in Table~\ref{tab:Cavicchioli_M1_M8}.
+In this paper we used the non-Euclidean Newtonian theory developed in \cite{2022_Vigneron_b} to study non-relativistic effects of spherical topologies on the gravitational potential.
+We provided the general formula for the potential in any spherical topology [Eq.~\eqref{eq:Phi_app}].
+We calculated its Taylor series near a point mass in the globally homogeneous ``regular'' spherical topologies (the geometrically simplest spherical topologies).
 The results are summarised in Table~\ref{tab:results}.
-As in the case of the (Euclidean) 3-torus, the potential in the spherical topologies includes terms in the Maclaurin series beyond the usual $1/r$ Newtonian term.
-The gravitational potential is isotropic to an order that depends on the choice of topology: anisotropies appear at the fourth order for $M_3$ and $M_6$ ($N_\Sigma = 8$ and $24$ cells, respectively); and at sixth order for $M_7 = \mS^3/{I^*}$ (the Poincar\'e dodecahedral space, with $N_\Sigma=120$).
-In this sense, the Poincar\'e space is the most isotropic multiply connected spherical topology.

-This newly found uniqueness of the Poincar\'e space is qualitatively similar to that found with the earlier, adjacent-images heuristical approach, in which the Poincar\'e space was the `best-balanced' \cite{2009_Roukema_et_al}, but is better justified physically using the current approach.
-What also remains qualitatively confirmed in the study of topological acceleration \cite{2007_Roukema_et_al} is that the local kinematics and the integrated spacetime paths of extragalactic objects carry, in principle, information that characterises the global topology of the Universe.
+Since the size of the cosmic structures are expected to be small compared to the curvature radius or the finite size of the Universe, the first orders of this Taylor series provide a good estimation of the gravitational effects that curvature and topology should have on structures.

-We propose an interpretation for the different terms in the expansion series of the potential beyond the $1/r$ term.
-The isotropic even orders can be interpreted as an effect of the closedness of the manifold, because these are absent for a single point mass in $\mE^3$ or $\mH^3$.
-The isotropic odd orders can be interpreted as an effect of non-zero spatial scalar curvature, because the first and third orders are missing for the 3-torus (used in typical cosmological Newtonian $N$-body simulations), where the first non-zero term is a second order term.
+As in the case of the (Euclidean) 3-torus, the potential in spherical topologies includes terms in the Taylor series beyond the classical $1/r$ term, for which we propose an interpretation of the different orders: (i) the isotropic even orders can be interpreted as an effect of the closedness of the manifold; (ii) the isotropic odd orders can be interpreted as an effect of non-zero spatial scalar curvature.
+A consequence is that, compared to the point mass solution in a 3-torus, widely used in Newtonian cosmological simulations, the spherical cases all feature an additional attractive first order term dependent solely on the spatial curvature.
+We also showed that the effect of the choice of topology is moderately weaker than that of global spatial curvature for the Poincar\'e dodecahedral space, $M_7$, and significantly weaker than the effect of curvature for the other three spherical spaces.
+This suggests that topology and curvature should have separable effects on the dynamics of structures.